asamuzaK/urlSanitizer/README.md

 * **File URLs:** Allowing the `file` scheme can be extremely dangerous in web applications.
 [See above](#about-file-scheme)
 * **Blob URLs:** `blob` scheme is **not supported** and will return `null`.
   Use the async version for `blob`.
+  However, to prevent memory leaks, it is highly recommended to set the `opt.revokeObjectURL` option to `true` so that the unsupported blob URL is properly revoked before returning `null`.

 ### parseURL(url)